WordPress/gutenberg/docs/designers-developers/developers/data/data-core-block-editor.md

 Returns the initial caret position for the selected block.
 This position is to used to position the caret properly when the selected block changes.
+If the current block is not a RichText, having initial position set to 0 means "focus block"

 _Parameters_